Kometa-Team/Community-Configs/pete2583/README.md

 Please consider [donating](https://github.com/sponsors/meisnate12) towards the project.

-This is my version of ICHIMOKU's overlay config.
+The resolution config is my version of ICHIMOKU's overlay config.
 Using the images from bradmarrti but not creating collections for each overlay, instead just applying them directly to the library.

+The banner config is a slightly tweaked version of the PMM default ribbon.
+Where by the PMM default only adds an overlay to movies that have won "Best Picture" mine will overlay all movies that have an oscar awarded in any category.